-Instead of the SBL road, TfGB have proposed that the WEP should apply to the DfT for funding for the reopening of the Portishead rail line with new stations at Ashton Gate, Portishead and Pill instead.
+Instead of the road, TfGB have proposed that the West of England Partnership should apply for funding for the reopening of the Portishead rail line with new stations at Ashton Gate, Portishead and Pill.
 In Jan 2010,they sent over 1,000 postcards to the four Executive Members of WEP asking them to switch from the SBL to Portishead.
 They declined.
 TfGB do not consider that Bristol Council can afford the £42m local contribution required for three BRTs and believe this scheme should now be dropped.

 TfGB has been campaigning for an Integrated Transport Authority (ITA) for the whole West of England area since 2006.
 An ITA would be champion of public transport, with powers over rail and bus services, could plan 'integrated' schemes and would give a higher profile to public transport across a wide area.